 The Rogue Extended Enterprise LMS Buyer: Rarely in HR

-Extended enterprise learning is defined as the education a corporation provides to their non-employee audiences such as external channel partners, customers, prospects, dealers, franchises, distributors and/or retailers.
-By doing so, corporations are generating measurable direct and indirect income, increasing customer satisfaction and expanding their global reach.
+Extended enterprise learning is defined as any type of education a corporation provides to external audiences – including customers, prospects, channel partners such as dealers, franchisees, distributors and others.
+This helps organizations generate measurable direct and indirect income, improve customer satisfaction and expand their global reach.

 The diversity of employee vs. extended enterprise learning needs and audiences has contributed to the explosion of specialized LMS vendors who are shaping today’s corporate LMS.

 Interestingly, there is no universal blueprint that shows how vendors target corporate LMS buyers.
 Many viable and competing strategies exist.

 Apparently, there’s ample room for multiple competitors.
 Here is a snapshot of the corporate LMS market by audience category: